 Trading standards - Coronavirus

-The Trading Standards service is still operational and responding to service requests from businesses and the public whilst ensuring the latest government guidelines are being followed.
-We are committed to meet statutory regulations and will continue to carry out duties to protect public health, public safety and animal welfare at this time.
+The Trading Standards service is committed to meet statutory regulations and will continue to carry out duties to protect public health, public safety and animal welfare at this time.

 On this page you can find out more about:

 - Report a scam or a business acting unfairly

 - Scams training resources

 - Work carried out by Environmental Health and Trading Standards Officers